 In the campus gift shop, Kevin Scully, class of 2002, was doing some early Christmas shopping.
 He said administrators are being overly sensitive and he wants the college to keep The Crusader.

 “It’s been the nickname for years and years and years and it’s just a great tradition,” Scully said.
 “I’m from Worcester originally, so it’s got a great name in Worcester.
 Holy Cross and the Holy Cross Crusaders.
 So to me, it wasn’t that big of a deal.”

-For now, the college is holding listening sessions and asking students and alumni to.
+For now, the college is holding listening sessions and asking students and alumni to weigh in online.

 The Holy Cross Board of Trustees is expected to make a final decision early next year.